-An unprecedented three-year initiative on Iranian art that investigates the multiple contexts that shift and define changing ideas of Iranian public space.
+Public Art, Public Spaces is a new initiative on Iranian art that investigates the multiple contexts that shift and define changing ideas of Iranian public space.

-This ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of Iranian civic life and asks what may constitute the architecture, images, and people that shape multiple notions of a “public” Iran.
+Led by artist and Stanford lecturer, Ala Ebtekar, this ongoing critical framework of conversations, newly issued art projects, and exploration of various cultural productions and intellectual traditions looks at recent transformations of Iranian civic life and asks what may constitute the architecture, images, and people that shape multiple notions of a “public” Iran.
 This initiative is also supported by various Stanford departments and programs.

 Horizon to Horizon